Skip to main content

 • Images may be blocked, distorted, or flagged as spam by some email clients.

 Instead, include all essential information directly in the body of the email.
-If you include an image (e.g., a flyer), you may attach it or include it as a visual supplement.
+If you include an image (e.g., a flyer), you can attach it or include it as a visual supplement.
 Indicate that the image contains the same information provided in the email.

 Note: If your image includes important content, always provide that information in text within the email body.
 This ensures all users can access the content, regardless of how images are displayed or interpreted.